Sudhir Kumar Walia: Military career

 He was later deputed as an Aide-de-camp (ADC) to the then Chief of the Army Staff (COAS), General Ved Prakash Malik.
 When the Kargil War broke out, he obtained a special permission from the COAS to go to the battlefield.
 Within ten days of his departure from Delhi, he led his team to capture Zulu Top at 5200 metres, in the Mushkoh Valley sector.
 When asked about his attack on Zulu Top without needing to acclimatize, Major Sudhir said: "Sir, you know that I'm a pahari (from the mountains).
 I don't need acclimatization."

 After the Kargil War ended, his team was assigned the duty of fighting terrorism in Jammu and Kashmir.

 On 29 August 1999, he led an assault on a militant hideout in the Haphruda jungles of Kupwara district in Jammu and Kashmir.
 He killed 9 of the 20 militants present, and sustained several gunshot wounds in the process.
 Though he was unable to move, he continued to give orders to his team till they succeeded.
 He allowed himself to be evacuated only 35 minutes after the operation ended.
 He was airlifted to an Army hospital but succumbed to the injuries en route.
 For his bravery, he was posthumously awarded the Ashoka Chakra, the highest peacetime military decoration in India.

+Legacy

+At Kangra, Himachal Pradesh a school has been renamed as Shaheed Major Sudhir Kumar Walia Government Senior Secondary School.
+A statue of Major Walia has been installed by his father Sub Maj Rulia Ram Walia at Palampur.

+In popular culture

+Colonel Kale's book Rambo is a biographical book of Maj Walia.
+Also Gen Ved Prakash Malik under whom Maj Walia was an ADC, also mentioned his valour on 'Kargil - From Surprise To Victory'.
+Jaishree Laxmikant wrote a book on Walia named Coomar: The Story of Major Sudhir Walia, AC, SM*.